 When we got back to the hut, there was another group of hikers who were being served flaming creme brûlées for their dessert!
 I couldn’t have been more jealous, after eating my thousandth meal of pasta and pesto during that hiking season.
 What an incredible luxury in such a remote location!

 Elevation loss: 1280 m / 4200 ft

-After a comfortable night sleep and a decent breakfast at Rifugio Mulaz, head back toward the ridgeline to the south (path 703).
+After a comfortable night’s sleep and a decent breakfast at Rifugio Mulaz, head back toward the ridgeline to the south (path 703).

 Being around the spires of this ridgeline is one of the most interesting parts of the hike.

-The route then drops down 500 metres (1640 feet) into the Val delle Comelle, with a few more short simple cabled sections, before rising again onto a moon like landscape where rifugio Rosetta will become apparent.
+The route then drops down 500 meters (1640 feet) into the Val delle Comelle, with a few more short simple cabled sections, before rising again onto a moon-like landscape where Rifugio Rosetta will become apparent.
 The whole day is spent on path nr 703.

 Night 2: Rifugio Rosetta G. Pedrotti